Puzzlepart/bestillingsportalen/Deployment-guide.md

 - Power Apps and Power Automate (seeded licenses) enabled and rolled out across your organisation.
 - Power Apps environment with a Dataverse database deployed.
 You may use the default environment, however a production environment is recommended.
 If you do not have capacity to create a Dataverse database, you may need to use the default environment.
-- Billable Azure Subscription in the same tenant to which you will deploy Provision Assist.
+- Billable Azure Subscription in the same tenant to which you will deploy Bestillingsportalen.
 - Service account (used by Logic Apps to connect to SPO, Outlook and Teams) with an appropriate Microsoft 365 license (This account should NOT be an admin).
 This account CAN have MFA.
 - Service account for sensitivity label functionality (applying sensitivity labels), if you wish to use it.
 This can be the same account as the above if you wish however at the time of writing this account CANNOT use MFA due to restrictions in the Microsoft Graph.
 - Windows 10/11 machine on which to execute the PowerShell deployment script.